andypfau/sparameterviewer/doc/expressions.md

 plot(label=None, style='-', color=None, width=None, opacity=None)
 ```

 Plots the data. `label` is any string.
-The placeholder `'%n'` is replaced with the name of the parameter.
+The placeholder `'$NAME'` is replaced with the name of the parameter.

 `style` is a [matplotlib](https://matplotlib.org/stable/users)-compatible format (e.g. `'-'`, `':'`, `'--'`, `'o-'`).